Ybazli/endouble/readme.md

 ## Instalation and run project

-Go to project folder and run this command for installing dependencies with the composer:
+After you clone this project, in terminal go to the project folder and run this command for installing dependencies with the composer:

 ```bash
 composer update